Introduction

 Main Features

-- Support for creating both json-rpc clients and servers
+- Support for creating both JSON-RPC clients and servers

 - Support for http features including compression of both requests and responses, cookies, proxies, basic and digest auth, ntlm auth, https, http2, keepalives (some only with the PHP cURL extension)